 Subsequent allergy shots

-Shots are provided during an appointment.
-Make an appointment online by selecting allergy established from the nursing appointments list or call (269) 387-3290 to schedule a time convenient for you.
+Make an appointment online by selecting allergy established from the nursing appointments list or call (269) 387-3287 to schedule a time convenient for you.
 Allow ample time around your class schedule to include the required waiting time after an injection.